 What are National Park Service ozone health advisories?

 The NPS issues ozone health advisories when ozone concentrations exceed, or are forecasted to exceed, the National Ambient Air Quality Standard.
 The ozone health standard is an 8-hour average concentration of 70 parts per billion (ppb).
 NPS ozone health advisories are based on the EPA air quality index levels shown below.
 View ozone health advisories issued for National Park Service areas.

 Understanding Ozone Health Advisory Levels

-Active children and adults, and people with lung disease, such as asthma, should avoid prolonged or heavy exertion outdoors.
-Everyone else, especially children, should reduce prolonged or heavy exertion outdoors.
+Children, older adults, active people, and people with lung disease (such as asthma) should avoid prolonged or heavy exertion outdoors.
+Everyone else should reduce prolonged or heavy exertion outdoors.